Ah Kong: Fall of Ah Kong

 Henry joined Jack's crew, the Ah Kong old-timer who was on bad terms with Siam-kia, until Jack died of a heart attack.

 In 2009, Roland Tan and his Singaporean friend, known as Ah M, who had flown to the Danish capital to celebrate his 61st birthday party, was shot by his own man, a Vietnamese called Nguyen Phi Hung.
 The attack took place after Tan had closed his popular Restaurant Bali at Kongens Nytorv square, the heart of Copenhagen's shopping district.
 He was shot in the shoulder but his friend was shot in the chest and was in a critical condition.
 Danish media reported that about 40 young people turned up at the hospital after the two men were admitted in an apparent show of support.

 Danish police have stated that the shooting was over a "personal matter" between the gunman and Tan, and that there was a brief exchange between the two men before the shooting.
 Roland was described as the most powerful Chinese businessman in Denmark by Danish tabloid, Ekstra Bladet.
 Tan had previously been questioned by police in connection with several serious crimes, including drug dealing, blackmail and murder, according to Danish news reports.

 Roland Tan owned Restaurant Bali, a restaurant serving Indonesian and Singaporean food, and a few other restaurants in Copenhagen.
 The Danish branch of the Hells Angels biker gang, whose activities revolve around drugs and prostitution, had held parties at the restaurant.
-He passed away at age 72 in April 2020 from a heart attack.
+He died at age 72 in April 2020 from a heart attack.

 Henry returned to Singapore.
 He had contracted cancer and died in March 2010 at the age of 58.
 He jumped to his death because he was unable to tolerate the pain of his illness.
 During Henry's prime, he was a fearsome enforcer respected by many but his last days in Amsterdam was a sad story.
-He was beaten up by the Mainland Chinese gang while he was weak and ailing and had no one by his side.
+He was beaten up by the mainland Chinese gang while he was weak and ailing and had no one by his side.
 He took the humiliation as he was helpless.
 He realized it was all over for him and left the city where he once shined.
 He was the last official Ah Kong boss.